pelican-plugins/seo/Readme.md

 }
 ```

-`:logo:` and `:image:` fields are not required by Schema.org but they are by Google to render this schema valid for it.
+`:logo:` and `:image:` fields are not required by Schema.org but they are by Google.

 To fill `:logo:`, add a parameter in the `pelicanconf.py` :